Applications¶

 The Compliance tab captures data protection and regulatory information.

-What you can edit: - Data Class: Sensitivity level (Public, Internal, Confidential, Restricted) - Last DR Test: Date of the most recent disaster recovery test - Contains PII: Whether the application stores personally identifiable information - Data Residency: Countries where data is stored (multi-select)
+What you can edit: - Data class (required): sensitivity level (Public, Internal, Confidential, Restricted, or any custom code defined in Settings) - Last DR test: date of the most recent disaster recovery test - Contains PII: whether the application stores personally identifiable information - Data residency: countries where data is stored (multi-select, ISO codes + names)

-Tip: Data Classes are configurable in IT Operations → Settings.
+Tip: Data Classes are configurable in IT Landscape > Settings.
 Customize them to match your organization's data classification policy.

 Version management¶